Operational Theories in Phase Space: Toy Model for the Harmonic Oscillator: Abstract

 \section{Abstract}

-We construct a toy model for the harmonic oscillator that is neither classical nor quantum.
+We show how to construct general probabilistic theories that contain an energy observable dependent on position and momentum.
+The construction is in accordance with classical and quantum theory and allows for physical predictions, such as the probability distribution for position, momentum and energy.
+We demonstrate the construction by formulating a toy model for the harmonic oscillator that is neither classical nor quantum.
 The model features a discrete energy spectrum, a ground state with sharp position and momentum, an eigenstate with non-positive Wigner function as well as a state that has tunneling properties.
-The underlying formalism exploits that the Wigner--Weyl approach to quantum theory and the Hamilton formalism in classical theory can be formulated in the same operational language, which we then use to construct generalized theories with well-defined phase space.
-The toy model demonstrates that operational theories are a viable alternative to operator-based approaches for building physical theories.
+The toy model demonstrates that operational theories can be a viable alternative approach for formulating physical theories.